vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    network.

 .. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet>
+   subnet-id <id>

+   This configuration parameter is required and must be unique to each subnet.
+   It is required to map subnets to lease file entries.

+.. cfgcmd:: set service dhcp-server shared-network-name <name> subnet <subnet>
    option default-router <address>

    This is a configuration parameter for the `<subnet>`, saying that as part of